-Guam profile - Overview
+Guam territory profile

 - From the section Asia

-Guam is an important staging post, allowing rapid access to potential flashpoints in the Koreas and in the Taiwan Strait.
+The island is an important staging post, allowing rapid access to potential flashpoints in the Koreas and in the Taiwan Strait.

 Washington plans to move thousands of troops to Guam from the Japanese island of Okinawa as part of a global realignment of its military.

 This proposed build-up of US forces has brought the issue of the island's future political status to the fore in recent years,

 Its official status is a "non-incorporated territory".
 Despite being US citizens, Guamanians lack voting rights in US elections.

 The indigenous Chamorro are a people of mixed Micronesian, Spanish and Filipino descent but the diverse population also includes Japanese, Chinese, and incomers from other Pacific islands.

 Governor: Eddie Calvo

 Eddie Calvo, a Republican, was elected in November 2010 and took office in January 2011.